timofeysie/acknowledge/notes/Generics.md

 # Generics #

+"Generics are surpisingly complex because of (a) the lack of reification and (b) bounded generics *are* a complex subject."
+(Ilaith response to Gil on the developers release page for Java 8)

 - type parameters (also called type variables)
  * E - Element (used a lot by the Java Collections Framework)
  * K - Key